bohops/SharpRDPHijack/README.md

 ## Notes
 - SharpRDPHijack.cs compiles in Visual Studio 2019 under .NET Framework v.4.
+- TS/ RDP Session query may require privileges depending on the target machine.
 - Session hijacking requires an elevated (administrator) context to connect to another session.
 - NT AUTHORITY\SYSTEM context is required to take control of a session unless a target session user's password is known.
 Without a supplied password, SharpRDPHijack will (attempt to) impersonate NT AUTHORITY\SYSTEM.
 - Windows 2019 Server session hijacking exhibits interesting behavior vs prior OS versions.
 Upon hijacking a session that is redirected to an active RDP session, the Windows login screen prompts for the user's password/credential.
 If redirected to the console session, this redirection is successful and seamless.
 This presents an interesting research opportunity (IMO).